Komar University of Science and Technology

-Komar University of Science and Technology (KUST) is a private university located in the city of Sulaimany in Kurdistan region.
+Komar University of Science and Technology (KUST) is a private university located in the city of Sulaymaniyah in Kurdistan region.
 It was founded in 2009.

 History

 Komar University of Science and Technology (KUST) - Sulaimani was established and licensed by the Ministry of Higher Education and Scientific Research of the Kurdistan Regional Government, by the official letter no. 17867/7 on October 18, 2009.
 KUST is a private university governed by a board of trustees and run by an Administration Council.
 Its main campus is located in the city of Sulaimani, in Kurdistan- Iraq.

 KUST offered its first teaching classes in 2010 with an English language summer course (levels 1 and 3).

 Colleges

 KUST has five colleges, the College of Business, the college of Medicine, the college of Dentistry, the College of Engineering, and the College of Sciences.

 The College of Business has four departments: